bids-standard/bids-specification/src/appendices/hed.md

   "HEDVersion": ["8.1.0", "sc:score_1.0.0"]
 }
 ```
-The `sc:` is a user-chosen prefix used to distinguish the sources
+The `sc:` is a user-chosen prefix used to distinguish the source schemas
 of the terms in the HED annotation.
 The prefixes MUST be alphanumeric.
 Any number of prefixed schemas may be used in addition to a non-prefixed one.